More important than pumpkin spiced everything, October is also Breast Cancer Awareness Month.

 Excessive alcohol consumption and obesity are considered risk factors for developing different cancers including breast cancers.
 And approximately 5% to 10% of breast cancer is hereditary.
 If a close relative has it, your chances of developing breast cancer are greater.

 As with many other illnesses, screening is essential.
-Monthly self breast exam is recommended by some organizations and health care providers but has not been found to be as effective as clinical exams.
+Monthly self breast exams are recommended by some organizations and health care providers, but they have not been found to be as effective as clinical exams.

 There are many national campaigns to raise awareness and promote screening.
 From the CDC’s serious “Right to Know Campaign” and The National Breast Cancer Foundation’s “Together We Rise” to the humorous “Know Your Lemons” and “Lux Soap with a Lump” promotions, there are messages galore that can appeal to women across the age and demographic spectrums.

-The Estee Lauder Companies have had a goal and a mission to help eradicate breast cancer worldwide since 1992 and have donated over 108 million dollars to prevention and research.
-The Susan G Koman Foundation sponsors an annual walk to raise money.
-There are many other organizations with various campaigns and projects also.
+The Estee Lauder Companies have had a goal and a mission to help eradicate breast cancer worldwide since 1992 and have donated over $108 million to prevention and research.
+The Susan G. Komen Foundation sponsors an annual walk to raise money.
+There are also many other organizations with various campaigns and projects.

 If I may share a personal note — my dear grandmother was diagnosed with breast cancer at the age of 99.
 She had a total mastectomy followed by oral chemotherapy, tolerated both and lived alone till she was 102.
 She had no cognitive decline when she died, not from breast cancer, just before her 104th birthday.
 So don’t let age stop you from following up on any suspicious symptoms and enjoying good health.

 Mia Smitt is a longtime nurse practitioner.
 She writes a regular column for Tucson Local Media.